 Another issue is security in the camps.
 Most of the camps are porous and open to fresh attacks.

 Another major issue is how to support them to start over after they are resettled back in their villages.
-We are talking to a couple of people who are willing to empower a few of the IDP’s through vocational training and job opportunities and we hope that more individuals and organisations will step in and take on the challenges.
+We are talking to a couple of people who are willing to empower a few of the IDP’s through vocational training and job opportunities.
+We hope that more individuals and organisations will step in and take on the challenges.

-A. The current challenges are food, medical supplies especially first aid drugs for ailments like headaches, ulcer, and malaria.
+The current challenges are food, medical supplies especially first-aid drugs for ailments like headaches, ulcer, and malaria.
 Mosquito nets are also a major need.
 They can also contribute sanitary items such as sanitary towels, baby diapers, amongst other things.

 People can reach us on the following numbers: